marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

   <figcaption>Our Smart Contract programs today (no, it's not a fungible kitty).</figcaption>
 </figure>

-We are running contracts and reverting everything when it run out-of-gas.
+We are running contracts and reverting everything when it runs out-of-gas.
 We're generating entropy without any kind of value on the other side (the contract's caller).
 It's quite _non-sense_.
 A solution would be to use _implicit_ `yield` _points_, as our contract were a coroutine / one-shot continuation.
 With that,